jontruong05/azir-analysis/README.md

 League of Legends (LoL) is a popular multiplayer online battle arena (MOBA) developed by Riot Games.
 With a playerbase of millions of people, it is the most popular esport in the world.
-The dataset that this project uses is maintained by Oracle’s Elixir.
+The dataset that this project uses is maintained by Oracle's Elixir.
 It contains a wealth of information from all professional LoL esports games in 2024.

 Azir is a unique, yet difficult champion known for his high damage and team fighting potential.